spk121/burro-engine/doc/burro-engine.md

 (use-modules (burro)
              (burro engine))
 ````
+- While the `(burro)` module is a standard module, the `(burro
+  engine)` module is created in C by `burro-engine` and only exists
+  when using it as an interpreter.
-- The game file is loaded into restricted, anonymous modules called
+- The game script is loaded into a restricted, anonymous module called
-  "sandboxes".
-These modules are anonymous, so you can't switch to
+  the "sandbox".
+This modules is anonymous, so you cannot switch to
-  them using the `,m` command at the REPL.
-You can switch to them in
+  it using the `,m` command at the REPL.
+You _can_ switch to them in
   the repl by typing
 ````
 (set-current-module (get-sandbox))
 ````
-- Every time you load a new game file, it is loaded into a new
+- Every time you load a new game file, it is loaded into a newly
-  sandbox.
+  created sandbox.